AshtonKem/Pollex/README.md

-# pollex
+# Pollex

-A Clojure library designed to ... well, that part is up to you.
+ClojureScript bindings for the popular Backbone.js library.

 ## Usage

-FIXME
+Pollex is still in alpha, the API may change.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Ashton Kemerling

 Distributed under the Eclipse Public License, the same as Clojure.